 - 9.1.
-Heads of Department shall - maintain financial records as specified in Statutes and Ordinances; - certify whether annual statements of account (which are distributed by the Finance Division) are true and fair and that responsibilities under these Regulations have been discharged during the year; and - properly record all transactions in CUFS and any other financial system, the use of which has been authorized by the Director of Finance. - 9.2.
+Heads of Department shall - maintain financial records as specified in Statutes and Ordinances; - certify whether annual statements of account (which are distributed by the Finance Division) are true and fair and that responsibilities under these Regulations have been discharged during the year; and - properly record all transactions in CUFS and any other financial system, the use of which has been authorized by the Director of Finance.

+- 9.2.
 Staff must comply with the Finance Division CUFS user policy. - 9.3.
-Record-keeping must comply with the Data Protection Act 1998.
+Record keeping must comply with data protection legislation.
 The University is subject to the Freedom of Information Act 2000 and members of the public may request copies of University documents.
-Advice on these matters must be obtained from the University's Data Protection and Freedom of Information Officer.
+Staff must follow the guidance published by the University's Information Compliance Office and take that Office's advice as necessary.